awsdocs/amazon-redshift-developer-guide/doc_source/proof-of-concept-playbook.md

 + [Service highlights and pricing](https://aws.amazon.com/redshift/) – this product detail page provides the Amazon Redshift value proposition, service highlights, and pricing\.
 + [Amazon Redshift Getting Started Guide](http://docs.aws.amazon.com/redshift/latest/gsg/) – this guide provides a tutorial of using Amazon Redshift to create a sample cluster and work with sample data\.
 + [Getting started with Amazon Redshift Spectrum](c-getting-started-using-spectrum.md) – in this tutorial, you learn how to use Redshift Spectrum to query data directly from files on Amazon S3\.
-+ [Amazon Redshift management overview](http://docs.aws.amazon.com/redshift/latest/mgmt/overview.html) – this topic in the *Amazon Redshift Cluster Management Guide* provides an overview of Amazon Redshift\.
++ [Amazon Redshift management overview](http://docs.aws.amazon.com/redshift/latest/mgmt/overview.html) – this topic in the *Amazon Redshift Management Guide* provides an overview of Amazon Redshift\.
 + Optimize Amazon Redshift for performance with BI tools – consider integration with tools such as [Tableau](https://www.tableau.com/learn/whitepapers/optimize-tableau-redshift-better-deployment), [Power BI](https://aws.amazon.com/blogs/big-data/integrate-power-bi-with-amazon-redshift-for-insights-and-analytics/), and others\.
 +  [Amazon Redshift Advisor recommendations](advisor-recommendations.md) – contains explanations and details for each Advisor recommendation\.
 + [What's new in Amazon Redshift](https://aws.amazon.com/redshift/whats-new/) – announcements that help you keep track of new features and enhancements\.